torvalds/linux/Documentation/teaching/so2/grading.rst

 In the retake/grade increase session in September, only assignments can be submitted, only the final exam can be retaken, or both.
 You can continue to submit assignments with the deadlines from the semester, meaning you can achieve a maximum grade of 7 for each assignment.
 Assignments are submitted using the vmchecker-next interface.
-If you did not have copied assignments during the semester, you can (re)submit any assignments.
+If you did not have plagiarized assignments during the semester, you can (re)submit any assignments.
-If there were instances of copied assignments during the semester, you can submit only assignments not yet submitted during the semester.
+If there were instances of plagiarized assignments during the semester, you can submit only assignments not yet submitted during the semester.
 The submission deadline is TODO

 If you do not wish to retake the final exam, you can choose not to participate in the exam.